-In 2021, the CLC had a membership of eight external members (including a representative from a local school, representative from a local health organization, representative from a local Indigenous community and a representative from a local economic development agency).
-One member left the CLC mid-year.
+In 2022, the CLC had a membership of eight external members (including a representative from a local school, representative from a local health organization, representative from a local Indigenous community and a representative from a local economic development agency).
+Two members left the CLC mid-year and one didn't attend the orientation or regular meetings.
 BWXT NEC launched a recruitment campaign in the fall of 2021 to attract new members for which four applications were received.
-All four applicants were accepted upon review and will join the committee in 2022.
+All four applicants were accepted upon review and joined the committee in 2022.